MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/edge-command-palette.md

 <!-- ====================================================================== -->
 ## Create and access snippets

 The DevTools [**Snippets**](../javascript/snippets.md) tool allows you to save JavaScript code and execute it on any webpage.
-If you run the same code repeatedly on webpages, create a snippet for that code, and then use Edge Command Palette to quickly access your code snippet.
+If you run the same code repeatedly on webpages, create a snippet for that code, and then use Command Palette to quickly access your code snippet.

-To open the DevTools **Snippets** tab by using Edge Command Palette:
+To open the DevTools **Snippets** tab by using Command Palette:

 1. In Microsoft Edge, press `Ctrl`+`Shift`+`Space`.
-Edge Command Palette opens.
+Command Palette opens.

 1. Press `>`.